Japhet Sery Larsen: SK Brann

 On 24 July 2021, Sery moved to Norway to sign a 4 1/2-year contract with Eliteserien club SK Brann.
 After making his debut eight days later with a start in a 3–0 Norwegian Cup second round win over Fana, Sery missed five weeks due to requiring surgery for appendicitis.
 He made 9 appearances and scored one goal during the remainder of the 2021 season, which culminated in relegation after defeat in the 2021 Eliteserien relegation play-offs.
 Sery departed the club in February 2022.

 FK Bodø/Glimt

 On 2 February 2022, Sery signed a three-year contract with reigning Eliteserien champions FK Bodø/Glimt.
-Either side of two months out with an injury suffered in July 2022, Sery made 19 appearances during the 2022 season and departed the club in January 2023.
+Either side of two months out with an injury suffered in July 2022, Sery made 18 appearances during the 2022 season and departed the club in January 2023.

 Return to SK Brann

 On 25 January 2023, Sery returned to SK Brann and signed a four-year contract.
 In his absence, the club had been promoted back to the Eliteserien.
+During a 2023 season in which the club finished as runners-up in the Eliteserien and won the Norwegian Cup, Sery made 28 appearances and scored two goals.
+Sery made 29 appearances during the 2024 season, in which the club repeated its runner-up finish.

 International career

-Sery has been capped by Denmark at U16, U17, U18, U19 and U21 level.
+Sery was capped by Denmark at U16, U17, U18, U19 and U21 level.